-As per TDSAT‘s website the court opined that it had no option but to hold and declare that the impugned decision in order dated 27/03/2019 is bad in law in refusing to allow the petitioner the use of name and logo of “Tiranga TV” opted by the petitioner as its second choice/option which is without the colours of the Indian National Flag along with the name “Tiranga TV” which is currently being used by the petitioner under the orders of the tribunal.
+As per TDSAT’s website, the court opined that it had no option but to hold and declare that the impugned decision in an order dated 27/03/2019 is bad in law in refusing to allow the petitioner the use of name and logo of “Tiranga TV” opted by the petitioner as its second choice/option which is without the colors of the Indian National Flag along with the name “Tiranga TV” which is currently being used by the petitioner under the orders of the tribunal.

 The ministry had on 27th March officially approved HTN News name and logo out of the options provided by Veecon Media.
 The broadcaster felt that there was no good reason for the ministry to reject earlier options and permitting only the last option and challenged it in the TDSAT.

 Ever since the broadcaster’s plan to launch its channel came to light in December they have had legal issues with MIB.
 In December 2018 MIB had passed an order restraining Veecon Media from using its license to telecast any news content or do any other activity like uplinking live content and use of DSNG components without the prior permission of the ministry.
 The ministry during an exercise in August 2018 had found that Harvest TV and Kaatyani TV were telecasting only devotional contents only and no news bulletins were being telecasted.